Top Sellers in Old Testament > Old Testament Studies General:

 Please note that to view PDF files you will need Adobe Acrobat Reader -- click here to download now.

 "...I still believe that traditional Old Testament criticism has had the effect of killing the Old Testament for the church.
 This little tome can hardly reverse that, but it is meant as an exercise in reading the Old Testament for fun and profit.
 As my mother-in-law used to say, 'It's different anyway.'
 And maybe it will help.
 Most of what I do in the following pages involves discussing examples of Old Testament narratives.
 I have tried to select examples from a broad range of possibilities.
 By the way, I assume that you have the biblical text handy in order to carry on your 'Berean' work."
 Dale Ralph Davis

-Dale Ralph Davis and his wife live in rural Tennessee.
+Minister in Residence, First Presbyterian Church, Columbia, South Carolina.
 Prior to that he was pastor of Woodland Presbyterian Church, Hattiesburg, Mississippi and Professor of Old Testament at Reformed Theological Seminary, Jackson, Mississippi.

 I think Davis succeeds admirably in his goal.
 I found myself stirred up reading the book.
 He writes well and shows how, even though there are difficult and confusing parts of Scripture, it is not that difficult to find key truths.
 This is a very encouraging and helpful book.

 Ray Van Neste ~ Director, R. C. Ryan Center for Biblical Studies, Union University, Jackson, Tennessee